mihanwp/MihanPanel-Lite/README.md

 * Multilingual capability
 * Translated into Persian and English

-This plugin is published in two versions, Lite and Pro.
+This plugin is published in 2 versions, Lite and Pro.
 The [MihanPanel Pro](https://mihanwp.com/en/mihanpanel/ "WordPress Login and Registration Plugin") has a lot of features.

 **MihanPanel Pro features:**
 * Ability to add infinite menus in the user panel